 Why are there so many stupid idiots around you who do not understand this and do not have the same curiosity you have and aren't asking the same questions?

-It's like New York State passed a law that they were allowed to have a lottery, and every penny was supposed to go to education, so they passed it.
+It's like New York State passed a law that they were allowed to have a lottery and every penny was supposed to go to education, so they passed it.

-Not not in the history of the lottery has a penny found its way to education.
+Not in the history of the lottery has a penny found its way to education, and no one talks about it.

 We got a story in the Houston Chronicle today.